Donders-Institute/ni2-electrophys/exercises_text/ni2_inverse5_scanning.md

     sel = find(ismember(find(sourcemodel.inside), [1110 2342 2352 2674]));
     sel = repmat((sel-1)*3, 1, 3)+repmat(1:3, numel(sel), 1);

-Each row in the matrix sel (a triplet of consecutive numbers) now points to rows in the matrix of wbf (and sbf) that we are going to explore first.
+Each row in the matrix `sel` is a triplet of consecutive numbers that points to rows in the matrix of `wbf` (and `sbf`) that we are going to explore first.

     figure;
     subplot(1, 2, 1); plot(t1, sbf(sel(1,:),:));